qwerius/qwerius-ScrapingDetik.Com/readme.md

 ### Step 1: Clone the Repository

-Clone the repository to your local machine:
+Clone the repository to your local machine

-### Step 2: Install Dependencies

-git clone
 ```bash
 cd detikscraper
 ```

-Step 2: Install Dependencies
+### Step 2: Install Dependencies
 Run the following commands to install the required dependencies:

 ### Step 3: Run the Go Server